 Well where does one start!
 A town that has captivated so many for such a long time that so many people you meet say that they come back here year after year.

-Nerja is a working town, yes nobody is pretending that there is not a large tourist element because clearly there is.
-However at the core Nerja has kept its charm and Spanish identity so often lost in some major resorts.
+Nerja is a working town, yes nobody is pretending that there is not a large tourist element because clearly there is and there are many holiday rentals.
+Nerja however has at the core kept its charm and Spanish identity so often lost in some major resorts.

 There are bars and restaurants of all nationalities a really nice mix and of course plenty of traditional Spanish restaurants, chiringuitos and tapas bars many of which still today will serve you a small tapita free with your wine or beer again something that is rapidly disappearing in many larger towns.

 Shopping has evolved greatly over the years and although there are just a handful of “high street” names which most agree is just about right there are plenty of small boutique fashion shops, artisan jewellers and galleries offering unique goods.
 There are of course plenty of souvenir shops, Chinese bizarre, Moroccan and the odd gadget shop like Ale Hop so satisfy those seeking a small gift.